kbaistrocchi/pong-game/README.md

 Left player: use `a` to move paddle up and `z` to move paddle down.

-Right player: use `up arrow` key to move paddle up and `down arrow` key to move paddle down
+Right player: use `up arrow` key to move paddle up and `down arrow` key to move paddle down.

+Press the `spacebar` to pause the game.

 **Rules**